jingliu92/EHEC_Marker/README.md

 # EHEC_Marker
+## Tasks:
+1. Identify all eae+ isolates
+2. Find their linkage to stx, esp, ureD and z2098.
+Then create the linkage table.
+3. Find aggR that are positive for stx or stx/subA
+4. Find eae negative but stx+ isolates (STEC).
+STEC is not important for food safety.

 ## Genes interested
 ```
 eae (intimin; include a few alleles if you care about subtyping, e.g., β, γ, ε).